Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-foreach/README.md

 		"required": []
 	},
 ```
-The `properties` field contains the expected object, which is in the example case an object having a field: `name` which must be of type `String`.
+The `properties` field contains the expected object, which is in the example an object having a field: `name` which must be of type `String`.

-To pass the schema validation when calling the nested flow, the flow parameter: `items` has to be an Array, that contains the object as defined above.
+Therefore, to pass the schema validation when calling the nested flow, the flow parameter: `items` has to be an Array, that contains a Javascript object as defined above.
 Configured like so:
 ![Correct items parameter][items-parameter]

 :exclamation: Iterating over arrays of primitives (e.g. an Array of Strings) is not supported.
 Therefore, this example wont work: